JoshuaKGoldberg/temporal-adventure-bot/README.md

 ## Usage

-You can use this bot integrated with Discord, Slack, or (todo) Twitter.
+You can use this bot integrated with Discord, Slack, or _(coming soon!)_ Twitter.
 Regardless of which platform integration you intend on using:

 - Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install)).